lopeztarifa/Local_excitations/README.txt

 Spaghetti code to read TAPE21 (and TAPE15) files from ADF LR-TDDFT calculation.
 It provides the CT number based on the analysis proposed by F. Plasser and H. Lischka JCTC, 9, 2777, (2012).

-Mainly, driver_td_analy.sh Bash file drives the two python files to read the TAPEs and the fortran CT_dipole_FO.f90 file that makes the CT calculation.
+Mainly, driver_td_analy.sh bash file drives the two python scripts to read the TAPEs and the fortran CT_dipole_FO.f90 file that makes the CT calculation.

 It requires the installation of qmworks (eScience) and blas/lapack libraries.

 -) How it works:
 ##################################